TheArchitectDev/Architect.Identities/README.md

 - The epoch can be changed, allowing future applications to have the same number of years of capacity.
 - The bit distribution can be tweaked, allowing a custom balance between years of capacity, number of applications, and IDs per millisecond.

+#### Clock Synchronization

+Because a Fluid contains a time component, it relies on the host system's clock.
+This would introduce the risk of collisions if the clock were to be adjusted backwards.
+To counter this, the generator will allow the clock to catch up if necessary (i.e. if the last generated value has a timestamp _greater_ than the current timestamp), by up to several seconds.
+However, the host system is responsible for keeping potential clock adjustments under a few seconds.
+This is generally achieved by **having the system clock synchronized using the Network Time Protocol (NTP)**, which is a recommended practice in general.
+(Note that the timestamps are based on UTC, so daylight savings adjustments are a non-issue.)

 #### Collision Resistance

+Fluids avoid collisions entirely, between all application instances that share a synchronization mechanism.
+Beyond those boundaries, they are not designed to be unique.

-Fluids generated by an application instance do not collide.
+Fluids generated by a single application instance do not collide.
 The generator will never repeat a `{Timestamp, Counter}` pair.
 If necessary, the generator will wait for the clock to advance to guarantee this.
-If it is forced too wait unreasonably long, it will throw an exception.
-This only happens if the clock is rewound several seconds, which is generally avoided anyway.
+If it is forced to wait unreasonably long, it will throw an exception.
+This only happens if the clock is turned back several seconds, a situation that is generally avoided.

 Fluids generated by application instances that share a synchronization mechanism do not collide.
 Each instance has a distinct application instance ID, which makes up part of any ID it generates.
-Particularly when the database is used as the synchronization mechanism, this leads to a natural boundary: Applications instances that write IDs to the same database also use the same database as their synchronization mechanism, thus preventing collisions between them.
+This application instance ID is reserved on application startup and relinquised on shutdown.
+Particularly when the database is used as the synchronization mechanism, it leads to a natural boundary: Applications instances that write IDs to the same database also use the same database as their synchronization mechanism, thus preventing collisions between them.

 Fluids generated by application instances that do _not_ share a synchronization mechanism are free to collide.
+For example, a set of microservices responsible for Account Management may share a database table for their synchronization.
+Another set of microservices, responsible for Sales, may share their own table for synchronization.
+Inside each context, generated IDs are unique.
+Between the contexts, IDs have nothing to do with each other.
+Just like the Sales context would not mix IDs generated by a third party application with its own, it has no reason to mix Account Management IDs with its own: they identify different concepts.

 #### Guessability